Tame stacks and log flat torsors: Tame covers with respect to a divisor

-\begin{proof} Everything follows from Lemma \ref{lemma2}. \end{proof}
+\begin{proof} Everything follows from Lemma~\ref{lemma2}. \end{proof}

-\begin{rmq} It is very important to note here that $R'_U$ is not fully faithful: given a torsor $t$ that lifts into a tame cover, there exists a priori several tame covers lifting $t$.
-Fortunately, the log flat torsor furnishes an initial object in the category of all possible lifts.
-In other words, the theory of log flat torsors gives a canonical approach to the problem of extending torsors over $U$ into tame covers of $X$. \end{rmq}
+\begin{remark} Let us underline the fact that $R'_U$ is not fully faithful: given a torsor $t$ that lifts into a tame cover, there exists a priori several tame covers lifting $t$.
+According to Theorem~\ref{main_thm}, the Kummer log flat torsor furnishes an initial object in the category of all possible lifts.
+Thus, the theory of Kummer log flat torsors gives a canonical approach to the problem of extending torsors over $U$ into tame covers of $X$. \end{remark}